brucelawson/onboarding/README.md

 - Stripe (and Paypal)
 - Sublime (most will prefer [Visual Studio](https://visualstudio.microsoft.com/), which is free)
 - Textexpander (tremendously helps you write code and emails)
+- [Upscri.be](https://upscri.be/app), a 3rd-party newsletter signup for Medium.com
 - Your own email address

 That's a number of other services we use every now and then: